What if my bank just exists online?

 When is a bank not a bank?

 'Bank' has become one of those words we use in conversation when sometimes we just mean 'where our money is'.
-The features of e-money accounts can be very similar to the app-only banks, but as they aren't actual banks, FSCS can't protect them.
-Revolut and Monese are two of the most popular providers of e-money accounts in the UK.
+The features of e-money or payment accounts can be very similar to the app-only banks, but as they aren't actual banks, FSCS can't protect them.
+MoneyBox, Raisin and Chip are three popular providers in the UK who offer savings but aren’t actually banks.